brilliancebitcoin/nostrgram/README.md

 # Nostrgram is now called Anigma

-A clone of telegram but built on nostr
+A clone of telegram built on nostr

 # How to try